wolfda/trustpad/README.md

 # Run local server

+To test local changes, run a local server on port 8080 with this command:

 ```
 ./script/dev-appengine.sh
 ```

-This will run a local http server on port 8080.

 # Deploy

+To deploy the master branch live on appengine:

 ```
 ./script/deploy-appengine.sh
-appcfg.py update .
 ```

-This will deploy the master branch on appengine.